ahresse/cmocka_extensions/README.md

 Scripts to be used by CI pipelines to build , run various tests and checks.

+### debian.native

+Contains Debian packaging scripts for building the current source tree as .deb packages.
+This is primarily for CI pipelines to automatically verify if the packages are buildable or if anything needs to be changed.

+See `debian.native/README.md` for more information.

 ### documentation

 More detailed documentation of the mocked functions.